 For many years Adobe Flash has been an important staple.
-Without it some websites become unusable.
-Unfortunately, it does not come preinstalled on Ubuntu, so you’ll have to install it yourself.
+Without it, some websites become unusable.
+Unfortunately, it doesn’t come preinstalled on Ubuntu, so you’ll have to install it yourself.
 In this tutorial, we’ll tell you how to do just that.

-Keep in mind that Flash Player will be discontinued in 2020.
+Keep in mind that Flash Player will be discontinued completely by the end of 2020.

 There are two different plugins that you can install for Flash support.
 The NPAPI plugin is for Firefox and other browsers based on the Gecko-rendering engine.
 The PPAPI plugin is for Chromium and other browsers that use the Blink-rendering engine, like Vivaldi and Opera.
-Google Chrome comes with Flash built-in, so there is no installation needed.
+Google Chrome comes with Flash built in, so there’s no installation needed.

 In my opinion, the easiest way to install Flash on Ubuntu is by using the Ubuntu Restricted Extras package.